-The physical education program offers concentrations in physical education teacher preparation, exercise science and athletic training.
+The physical education program offers concentrations in physical education teacher preparation, and exercise science. .
 Candidates achieving teaching certification may also pursue a coaching endorsement and/or adapted physical education endorsement.

 Physical Education Teacher Preparation

 The teacher preparation programs in physical education are designed to prepare candidates to teach physical education in elementary and/or secondary schools.
 Certification programs leading to a Physical Education K-12 Endorsement and a Physical Education 7-12 Endorsement are available.
 Candidates must have a cumulative University of Nebraska GPA of 2.75, no grade lower than “C-“ in required classes and no incompletes in required physical education courses to student teach and be recommended for graduation.
 All candidates seeking teaching certification in physical education are required to complete the College of Education general education requirements and professional education sequence (EDUC 2010, 2020, 2510, 2520); the State requirements (EDUC 2030); and the professional physical education course requirements (PE 1800, 2220, 2310, 2320, 2330, 2430, 2400, 2430, 2800, 3060, 3300, 3350, 4000 4150, 4630, 4930, 4940, HED 3030, PHYS 1110, 1154, choose 1 credit hour from - PEA 111A-111Z/112A-111S and choose one credit hour from PEA 111S, PEA 111T, PEA 111U, or PEA 112I ).